Pac-12 announces it will play college football this fall, walking back previous vote

 For other winter sports -- wrestling, women's gymnastics, and men's and women's swimming and diving -- each university will determine when practice can start in accordance with local public health official guidance and the situation on campus.

-And for other fall sports whose post-season championships were postponed by the NCAA this year until the spring, they will be conducted starting next January, with preparation and practice occurring during the fall as permitted by NCAA rules.
+And for other fall sports whose postseason championships were postponed by the NCAA this year until the spring, they will be conducted starting next January, with preparation and practice occurring during the fall as permitted by NCAA rules.

 Last month, the NCAA head doctor, Dr. Brian Hainline, warned that continuing fall sports would be a challenge.